museun/twitchchat/README.md

 // get a clonable, threadsafe writer let writer = client.writer();

-// for each event from the client (this &mut is only needed if you want to use `wait_for_close`) for event in &mut client {
+// for each event from the client, blocking
+// a client.nonblocking_iter() also exists
+for event in client {
     match event {
         // when we're connected
         Event::IrcReady(..) => {